-Keeping the kids entertained can be hard work.
-So we've put a list together of some things to do in London that will appeal to the whole family.
-From active outdoor pursuits and nature, to fun and educational museums - the city is full of adventures.
-We hope to help you make the most of your time in London with the kids.
+Keeping the kids entertained on holiday can be hard work.
+Thankfully, we've put a list together of some things to do in London with kids that will appeal to the whole family.
+From active outdoor pursuits to fun and educational museums - the city is full of adventures.

 Spot the sights with Big Bus Tours

 Challenge the kids to the ultimate game of eye-spy on board one of our open-top bus tours.
-We'll take you to some of London's most famous landmarks, with our live guides pointing out hidden details and sharing secret stories about buildings like Big Ben, Buckingham Palace, The Tower of London and St. Paul's.
-Our tours are a great place to begin your London day out, with convenient stops located by all the best attractions.
-Best of all, you can hop on and off as much you like, which means weary legs can rest without stopping the adventure!
+We'll take you to some of London's most famous landmarks.
+Our live guides will point out hidden details and share secret stories about buildings like Big Ben, Buckingham Palace, The Tower of London and St. Paul's.
+Our tours are a great place to begin your day out, with convenient stops located by all the best London attractions.
+Best of all, you can hop on and off as much you like, which means weary legs can rest without stopping the adventure.

-Where: Hop on from over 50 different stops - find your closest one here
+Hop on from over 50 different stops - click here to find your closest one

 Thrill-chasing at London Dungeon